Stanley Eugene Schleenbaker

-He recently related how a gift given by his mother to Faith for Today in 1964 became nearly fifty years later a heartwarming memory of her and his time at FFT:
+In an interview in March 2007, he related how a gift given by his mother to Faith for Today in 1964 became nearly fifty years later a heartwarming memory of her and his time at FFT:

 In 1964 my mother bought a new 6'3" Baldwin grand piano for the FFT Quartet.
 In 1966 when the quartet was disbanded, the piano remained with FFT and was moved to California when they moved the entire ministry there.
 It was set up at the Media Center, where it was used in numerous televised shows.
 Through the years I had forgotten about it.

 When I was at the Media Center a few years ago to tape the 60th anniversary of FFT, Jerry Reed, one of the cameramen who moved with them from New York, pointed and said, "There's your mother's piano."
 Wow!
 I hadn't even noticed the piano until Jerry pointed it out.
 I stroked it lovingly and had Kathy [Fagal] Prall play it while I sang a few songs for old time's sake.